IBM/storage-fusion/backup-restore/recipes/Domino-Data-Labs/Readme.md

   - namespace \*"domino-platform": default recipe (namespace-scoped resources and PVCs)
   - namespace \*"domino-compute": default recipe (namespace-scoped resources and PVCs)

-+: dummy namespace for this custom recipe only
++: blank namespace for this custom recipe only

 \*: your application is installed here